 Manchester-based sister companies, RD Tax Solutions and Catax Solutions, specialists in research and development (R&D) and capital allowances tax relief respectively, have today merged to form one brand, Catax.

 Catax, which employs just under 100 staff and has more than 12,000 clients around the UK, is now a one-stop shop for any company seeking to reclaim tax relief on the back of R&D activity it has performed or, where commercial property is owned, via unused capital allowances.
+Under the new brand, the ownership, management and operational structure will remain the same.

 R&D tax relief is a key focus of the current Government, which announced in its recent Budget plans to make it easier for UK firms to make claims in this area.
 To date, Catax has secured its clients an average R&D tax benefit of £39,000 but HMRC figures show that fewer than 1% of eligible UK companies are taking advantage of this relief.